 This metric poses one risk.
 The answers might be biased depending on when you gather the feedback.
 For one, if you were to ask before the selection, the candidate might shy out of being truthful.

-cNPS, thoroughly analyzed in the article “What is Net Promoter?“, is a management tool.
+Net Promoter Score, thoroughly analyzed in "Trustmary's Complete Guide to NPS", is a management tool.
 It allows you to know how loyal your candidates.
 As a matter of fact, you would be asking them how likely they are to apply to your company or through your agency again.

 In case you work for a talent acquisition team, there is an additional question you can ask.
 How likely are your rejected candidates to buy your company's products again?